TAREQ-TBZ/ble_environmental_sensor/README.md

 The zigbee version can be found under: https://github.com/TAREQ-TBZ/environmental_sensor

+- Functions as a **Zigbee sleepy end device**, ensuring low power consumption and seamless integration into existing Zigbee networks and **Home Assistant**.
+- Supports configurable **device ID, vendor settings, and measurement intervals (TBD)**.

+The zigbee version can be found under: https://github.com/TAREQ-TBZ/environmental_sensor

 ---

 ## 📢 Contribute & Customize

-This project is designed for flexibilit whether you want to tweak the firmware, modify the hardware, or add new features, you are encouraged to contribute, suggest improvements, or fork the project to fit your specific needs.
+This project is designed for flexibility whether you want to tweak the firmware, modify the hardware, or add new features, you are encouraged to contribute, suggest improvements, or fork the project to fit your specific needs.

 Let's build smarter, more personalized environmental monitoring together! 🌍🔧